ALJarvis/SocialCognitiveAgeing/README.md

 # SocialCognitiveAgeing

 R code for the analyses undertaken in Jarvis, A. L., Wong, S., Weightman, & Keage, H. A. D. (Under review).
-Social cognition and healthy ageing: Cross-sectional trajectories of emotion perception, theory of mind, and emotional empathy
+Social cognition and healthy ageing: Cross-sectional associations of emotion perception, theory of mind, and emotional empathy

 # File descriptions
 * SCA_R: All  analysis code